Organ and tissue donation is a consideration which often arises at the end of life, both for people who are dying and their families.

 - irreversible cessation of circulation of blood (‘circulatory death’ or ‘cardiac death’).

 ‘Deceased donor’ is defined by the NHMRC as is a person declared dead by established medical criteria, from whom organs and/or tissues are recovered for the purpose of transplantation into another person.
 Deceased donation occurs after brain death, or after circulatory death.
 At present, most deceased donors in Australia experience brain death, with an increasing number experiencing circulatory death.
-A deceased donor's organs may also be donated for research (however, is outside the scope of this website).
+A deceased donor's organs may also be donated for research (however, the law on this is outside the scope of this website).

 What are the principles of organ and tissue donation?